dipraj1840/demo-class-apna-college/README.md

 # demo-class-apna-college
-This is my first git repositiry
+This is my first git repository